 - For Export Private key section, choose “No, do not export the private key”

 - Click “Next”.
 Choose export file format as “DER Encoded binary x.509 (.CER)”

 - This will export the certificate from ADFS.

-Realm - is a identifier which helps ADFS to load respective configuration for a particular profile. which uses the convention of: urn:yourwebapp:yourdomain (can be anything, technically.
+Realm – is an identifier that helps ADFS to load respective configurations for a particular profile. which uses the convention of: urn:yourwebapp:yourdomain (can be anything, technically.
 It just uniquely identifies between multiple web applications)

-IdentifierClaim - is the unique ID that identifies users in SharePoint.
-So,when users logged in via ADFS, they'll be identified by Email id in this case.
-Also, when granting access to SharePoint sites from ADFS, we'll have to use this identifier as user names.
-Make sure that the mapped claims exists in the source.
-E.g. If E-mail is mapped as Identifierclaim, then It must be exists in AD.
-In other worlds, E-mail field must contain a value, shouldn't be null!
+IdentifierClaim – is the unique ID that identifies users in SharePoint.
+So, when users logged in via ADFS, they’ll be identified by Email id in this case.
+Also, when granting access to SharePoint sites from ADFS, we’ll have to use this identifier as user names.
+Make sure that the mapped claims exist in the source.
+E.g. If E-mail is mapped as Identifierclaim, it must exist in AD.
+In other words, E-mail field must contain a value shouldn’t be null!

 SharePoint 2013 ADFS with multiple web applications

-So, You have established trusted identity provider for your primary web applications, and all other web apps as well, say for e.g. My sites.
-Now, You'll have to add them in your trusted identity provider with this PowerShell code:
+So, You have established a trusted identity provider for your primary web applications and all other web apps as well, say for, e.g. My sites.
+Now, You’ll have to add them to your trusted identity provider with this PowerShell code: